-- Always have at least a one-week supply or more of all of your medicines. - Store your medicines in one place in their original containers. - Have a list of all of your medicines and include the name, dose, how often you take it and the name of the doctor prescribing it. - Periodically check expiration dates on medical supplies and batteries to be sure they are in working condition.
+- Always have at least a three-day supply or more of all of your medicines. - Store your medicines in one place in their original containers. - Have a list of all of your medicines and include the name, dose, how often you take it and the name of the doctor prescribing it.